Omega-Centauri-21/os-tutorial/01-bootsector-barebones/README.md

 `qemu boot_sect_simple.bin`

 > On some systems, you may have to run `qemu-system-x86_64 boot_sect_simple.bin` If this gives an SDL error, try passing the --nographic and/or --curses flag(s).

 > On windows you need to add the `.exe` after selecting the qemu type.
 For eg. for windows, you may have to run `qemu-system-x86_64.exe boot_sect_simple.bin` from the directory where qemu is stored.

-You will see a window open which says "Booting from Hard Disk..." and nothing else.
+You will see a window open which says **" Booting from Hard Disk... "** and nothing else.
 When was the last time you were so excited to see an infinite loop? ;-)